 The discussion document proposes changes in the current thin capitalisation rules to be based on assets net of non-debt liabilities rather than total assets.
-We consider the existing 60% gearing ratio to be too low for regulated public benefit infrastructure as external debt can be secured on economic terms in excess of the existing 60% thin capitalisation gearing ratio.
-The impact of moving to a net asset calculation will reduce this gearing threshold even further.
+We consider the existing 60% gearing ratio to be too low for public benefit infrastructure.
+Powerco's Australasian peers in the regulated transmission and distribution sector have consistently maintained an average gearing above 60%.
+The impact of moving to a net asset calculation will reduce the total asset ratio even further.